mu-subhan/mu-subhan/README.md

 - 👋 Hi, I’m Muhammad Subhan | Software Engineer
-- 👀 I’m interested in tech side and AI
+- 👀 I’m interested in AI and Software development
 - 🌱 I’m currently learning backend developement
 - 💞️ I’m looking to collaborate on open source and as well as ai project , Hakathon
 - 📫 How to reach me muhammadsubhan8934@gmail.com